broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 ### Step 2.
 Create a Terra billing project

 While Terra is an open-access platform, it runs on the Google Cloud Platform (GCP), which means you’ll need to pay for storage and analyses you perform in the cloud using a billing project in Terra.
+For information on the cost of running the GVS workflow in the workspace, see the Time and cost estimates section below.

 If you’ve never used GCP before, you are eligible to receive $300 in GCP credits.
 You can use these credits to create a billing project in Terra by following the step-by-step instructions in the article [Set up billing with $300 Google credits to explore Terra](https://support.terra.bio/hc/en-us/articles/360046295092).